jwebster2469/ChatGPT-store/README.md

 >- ChatGPT could add more detailed account statistics like a total count of GPTs in My GPTs and a total count of chats created.

+**ChatGPT Vintage Software**

+> While building custom GPTs in 2023, I searched back into the 1970's and 1980's to find old computer user manuals and design documents.
+I like being a 90's kid who grew up using Windows but I also enjoy the terminal style interface that early vintage computers used.
+Simulating the Apple II computer wasn't very hard using ChatGPT because artificial intelligence is 46 years ahead of 1977 Apple computer technology.

 #